Richard Henry Lee: President of Congress

 Lee was elected the sixth president of Congress under the Articles of Confederation on November 30, 1784, in the French Arms Tavern, Trenton, New Jersey.
 Congress convened on January 11, 1785, in the old New York City Hall, with Lee presiding until November 23, 1785.
 Although he was not paid a salary, his household expenses were covered in the amount of $12,203.13.

 Lee abhorred the notion of imposing federal taxes and believed that continuing to borrow foreign money was imprudent.
 Throughout his term, he maintained that the states should relinquish their claims in the Northwest Territory, enabling the federal government to fund its obligations through land sales.
 He wrote to friend and colleague Samuel Adams:

 I hope we shall shortly finish our plan for disposing of the western Lands to discharge the oppressive public debt created by the war & I think that if this source of revenue be rightly managed, that these republics may soon be discharged from that state of oppression and distress that an indebted people must invariably feel.

 Debate began on the expansion of the Land Ordinance of 1784 and Thomas Jefferson's survey method; namely, "hundreds of ten geographical miles square, each mile containing 6086 and 4-10ths of a foot" and "sub-divided into lots of one mile square each, or 850 and 4-10ths of an acre" on April 14.
 On May 3, 1785, William Grayson of Virginia made a motion, seconded by James Monroe, to change "seven miles square" to "six miles square."

 The Land Ordinance of 1785 passed on May 20, 1785, yet the federal government lacked the resources to manage the newly surveyed lands.
 Not only did Native Americans refuse to relinquish their hold on the platted territory, but much of the remaining land was occupied by squatters.
 With Congress unable to muster magistrates or troops to enforce the dollar-per-acre title fee, Lee's plan ultimately failed, although the survey system developed under the Land Ordinance of 1785 has endured.

+US Senate

+Lee served in the United States Senate in the First and Second Congresses from 1789 to 1792.
+In 1792 he became the second president pro tempore, but later that year he was obliged to resign due to his failing health, and he retired from public life.